maherhms/visualizeBlender/Camera_Object_Approach/README.md

 # Camera object approaching animation

+> The camera will animate to the selected object with depth of field.
+The animation length is set to 250 frames

 ##  Here's how to use the plugin:

 1. Select the object you want the camera to animate to.